matt-steinwachs/cockatrice_feeder/README.md

 Supported search params

-pages
-: 1..10 or any subset of that range (i.e. 2..5)
+pages: 1..10 or any subset of that range (i.e. 2..5)

-order_by
-: any string in ["-date_updated", "-ranking", "-competitive_score"], default "-date_updated"
+order_by: any string in ["-date_updated", "-ranking", "-competitive_score"], default "-date_updated"

-price_min
-: defaults to "" which means no min, otherwise it supports any integer (i.e. 100)
+price_min: defaults to "" which means no min, otherwise it supports any integer (i.e. 100)

-price_min
-: defaults to "" which means no max, otherwise it supports any integer (i.e. 1000)
+price_min: defaults to "" which means no max, otherwise it supports any integer (i.e. 1000)

 ```
 decks = CockatriceFeeder.tappedout_decklist(